 Just as the USB Interrupt is shared among 27 individual USB interrupt sources, the FIFO/GPIF interrupt is shared among 14 individual FIFO/GPIF sources.
 The FIFO/GPIF Interrupt, similar to the USB Interrupt, can employ autovectoring.

-Table 4 shows the priority and INT4VEC values for the 14 FIFO/GPIF interrupt sources.
+Table 4 on page 8 shows the priority and INT4VEC values for the 14 FIFO/GPIF interrupt sources.